Application Flow Control and Control Structures in C#

 Foreach

 The for statement has many individual statements that implement the loop mechanism to iterate through the items of an array.
-It isn't particularly intuitive and it is prone to errors, such as forgetting that the array index starts from 0 and the array length starts from 1.
-A foreach statement is better in terms of readability and is less error-prone, however, there is a slight performance decrease compared with a for loop.
+It isn't intuitive and is prone to errors, such as forgetting that the array index starts from 0 and the array length starts from 1.
+A foreach statement is better in terms of readability and is less error-prone.
+However, there is a slight performance decrease compared with a for loop.

 To iterate through the daysOfWeek array from the previous code, the for loop can be replaced with a foreach: